Berea-College-CSC-226/p01-final-project-sethutsa/README.md

 - What was the hardest part of the final project?
 - What would you do differently next time, knowing what you know now?
 - (For partners) How well did you work with your partner?
 What made it go well?
 What made it challenging?

+I selected my project because I wanted to learn web development using a basic website about the pinnacles trails and their biodiversity.
+I am really passionate about sharing the beauty of the natural world with people, and it was really exciting to be able to create a platform to do that.

+My final project somewhat reflected my final design.
+However, a key element that was missing was the inaturalist API to retrieve information directly.
+I did add and see the potential for other features that I hadn't originally thought of, however.
+For instance, with adding a database to my project, I realized I could store user input.
+For instance, people's reviews or difficulty ratings.
+I do want to be able to implement these features eventually.

+I learned a lot from this process.
+The first was what it takes to cross the bridge of not understanding anything about what the scope or implementation for my project was.
+It made it really easy to procrastinate the project because a lot of the initial work was actually researching and understanding different programming languages and technologies.
+I was fortunate to be able to ask lots of questions and even get help with finding useful resources.
+I learned the start to finish process of creating a database using sqlite3, I used python queries to create and update the database.
+I also created my own python classes that used information from the database to create objects without creating an instance of the class in the code which was very interesting.
+Then, I learnt the basic structure of html and css.
+I relied on AI for CSS but understand containers and the method of styling that has the css code within html files.
+Finally, I used flask to create the app routes.
+I eventually was able to create just two routes and use the same html page for all the trails also learning to reuse code as much as possible within what I could grasp.

+As I mentioned above, the hardest part was definitely getting started.
+If I could do it again, I think I would push myself to read and watch videos a lot sooner to understand the technologies.
+I might also try to use AI to create a basic version of what I'm trying to create because I think some of the struggle was also visualizing what all of it would really look like.
+Once I have a basic version, I think it would be a lot easier to implement what I actually want and be less daunted by what I don't know.
+I also wish I had created a simple version of the website sooner so that I could've struggled through some more interesting coding or logical problems like storing user input and calculating the average.